 A Behavior Contract is a personalized behavioral contract signed by the student, the legal custodian of the student, and the administration.
-The behavioral contract states the rules and regulations that the student will follow without exception and any violation thereof (Level I, Level II, or Level III) will result in a series of outlined consequences.
+The behavioral contract states the rules and regulations that the student will follow without exception and any violation thereof (Level II, tevel III) will result in a series of outlined consequences.
 The behavioral plan must be agreed upon by all parties; otherwise GSA will take further serious consequences.